Brmanzo/ECS_150_Project_2_submission/REPORT.md

 uthread_ctx_bootstrap function pauses before executing and enqueues the thread into the ready queue.
 Since all user created processes must be created within this initial thread, the only thread returning to idle is idle itself.
-When idle is made into the current context it yields to other threads in the queue unless it is alone.
+When idle becomes the current thread, it yields to other threads in the queue unless it is alone.
 Our uthread_yield function is called inside of idle and works by storing the current_thread inside of a separate global TCB pointer previous thread.
 This previous thread is then dequeued and enqueued in the ready queue.